New Nintendo 3DS

-The New Nintendo 3DS received positive reviews from critics; although criticized for certain aspects of their design (such as the microSD slot placement), the consoles were praised for their improved performance, additional control options, and better 3D image quality.
-In the July 2017 lead-up to the release of the New Nintendo 2DS XL, Nintendo confirmed that production on the standard-sized New Nintendo 3DS in Japan had ended.
+The New Nintendo 3DS received positive reviews from critics; although some aspects of its design (such as the placement of the microSD slot) were criticized, the system was praised for its improved performance, additional control options, and better 3D image quality.
+In July 2017, ahead of the release of the New Nintendo 2DS XL, Nintendo confirmed that production of the standard-sized New Nintendo 3DS in Japan had ended.
 The XL model remained in production until July 2019.